tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 **Export environment variables**

-As the outuput above suggests, copy and paste the commands from the output.
+As the output above suggests, copy and paste the commands from the output.
 Here's an example of what that will look like (but you should copy and paste from your command output, not the snippet below):

 ```
 $ export DOCKER_CERT_PATH=/home/ubuntu/.sdc/docker/<username>